 If you have any questions concerning your bill please contact our Billing Department, F&A Management 469-436-8100 option 1.

 If you have health insurance, you will receive an EOB (explanation of benefits) from your insurance company in the mail.
 Taking the time to be familiar with your benefits will help you make the best decisions when seeking medical care.
 It is important to note that the EOB is not a bill.

-Red River ER is classified as out-of-network with many insurance companies; however, Red River ER does honor all in-network deductibles and benefits.
+Red River ER is out-of-network for all benefit plans including Medicare and Medicaid; however, Red River ER does honor all in-network deductibles and benefits.

 Workers’ compensation is a state-funded insurance program that gives covered employees income and medical benefits if they’re injured while working.
 Texas employers may choose to provide their employees with this coverage.
 Most employers will inform you as to whether or not you’re covered under this state plan.

 Workers’ compensation pays medical bills and is covered underneath the Texas Workers’ Compensation Act.

 For more information on workers’ compensation, visit this page.

 If you’d like to file or dispute a claim, call 800-252-7031, option 1, to speak with a representative with the Texas Department of Insurance.